 Data

 In order to familiarize readers with the type of data that is utilized in creating 210Pb age-depth models, we will provide an example using the dataset presented in [@Sanchez-Cabeza2012] and displayed in Table 1.
-This dataset was obtained by the standard procedure of analyzing 210Po (Pollonium-210) alpha decay through alpha-particle spectrometry, assuming that 210Pb and 210Po are in secular equilibrium [see@Sanchez-Cabeza2012 for details].
+This dataset was obtained by the standard procedure of analyzing 210Po (Polonium-210) alpha decay through alpha-particle spectrometry, assuming that 210Pb and 210Po are in secular equilibrium [see@Sanchez-Cabeza2012 for details].
 The deepest three samples were utilized to estimate the supported 210Pb activity.
 Alternatively, gamma-ray spectrometry can be utilized to measure 226Ra, which can be used as a proxy for the supported 210Pb activity.
 Both techniques have their own benefits and disadvantages.
 Gamma spectrometry provides measurements of 226Ra that can be used to infer the supported 210Pb, whereas alpha spectrometry provides more accurate measurements.
 Depending on the study’s budget and the laboratory’s possibilities, each study may use either technique or a combination of them.

 Data from the Gulf of Tehuantepec, south-eastern Mexico, (TEHUAII) reported in [@Sanchez-Cabeza2012].
 Depth represents the lower depth of each sample section, density is the sample’s density which is used to correct for compaction, 210Pb is the measured 210Pb in the given sample, sd(210Pb) is the error reported by the laboratory and thickness is the sample’s thickness.
 Each column also includes the corresponding notation we use in the paper.